-Do you or a loved one suffer with urinary incontinence?
+Do you or a loved one suffer from urinary incontinence?
 Urinary incontinence is an underdiagnosed

 and underreported problem that only increases in prevalence with age and affects twice as many

 urinary incontinence.
-This Q&A will give you a brief overview of urinary incontinence and will
+This will give you a brief overview of urinary incontinence and will

 answer some of the most common questions we are asked here in the office.
 Let’s begin!

 Stress incontinence, urge incontinence, overflow incontinence, mixed incontinence, and functional

 How do they Differ?